phillipclapham/neuroweaver/README.md

 The [Generative Cognition Framework (GCF)](https://github.com/phillipclapham/neuroweaver/blob/main/GCF.md) maps this advanced cognitive architecture.
 Understanding it will help you:
 - Recognize and strengthen your natural thinking patterns
 - Develop more powerful problem-solving capabilities
-- Make better use of Neuroweaver's approach
+- Make better use of NCF's approach
-- Accelerate your learning and innovation

-While not required to begin with Neuroweaver, understanding GCF can significantly enhance your journey.
-[Learn more about your cognitive architecture here](https://github.com/phillipclapham/neuroweaver/blob/main/GCF.md).
+- Accelerate your learning and innovationI'll continue with the next sections, maintaining the flow of the README but updating them to reflect NCF's broader cognitive framework positioning.
+Here's the next set of revisions:

-by: Phillip Clapham
+**by: Phillip Clapham**

 ## Table of Contents
 - [A Pattern Emerges](#a-pattern-emerges)